bevyengine/bevy/.github/pull_request_template.md

 > This section is optional.
 If there are no breaking changes, you can delete this section.

-If this PR is a breaking change, describe how a user might need to migrate their code to support these changes Adding new functionality or fixing bugs is not a breaking change.
+If this PR is a breaking change, describe how a user might need to migrate their code to support these changes.
+Adding new functionality or fixing bugs is not a breaking change.